hacks-guide/Guide-WiiU/docs/extras/unblock-updates.md

 ### Removing Tiramisu Autoboot

 ?> When autobooting into the PayloadLoader, updates are automatically blocked.
-Follow [this Guide](uninstall-payloadloader) to temporarily disable it.
-(You only need to undo Autobooting.)
+Follow the guide below to disable it.

+1. Boot the console while holding X on the Gamepad.
+1. Navigate to the `installer` environment and launch it by pressing A.
+1. Press A to select `Check`.
+1. Select `Boot options`.
+1. You will be asked if you want to switch the boot title.
+Press A to select `Switch back to Wii U Menu`.
+1. When the process finished, press A to shutdown the console.
+1. Perform the System Update.
+1. Follow [this](../docs/user-guide/tiramisu/autoboot) to re-enable autobooting.

 #### **Recreating Update Folder**